NetLingo The Internet Dictionary

 stream or streaming

-a.k.a. streaming media, streaming audio, streaming video, a stream, online feed, real-time Web
+a.k.a. binge watch, streaming media, streaming audio, streaming video, a stream, online feed, real-time Web, tubing, YouTuber, video on-demand

-To "stream" something over the Internet means to transmit a media clip (which could be audio or video or both), over a network, so that it begins to play back as quickly as possible.
-"Streaming" is an Internet data transfer technique that allows users to see video and hear audio files without lengthy download times.
-Having said that, with streaming and progressive downloads, either can be fast or slow.
+To stream something over the Internet means to transmit a media clip (which could be audio, video or both), over a network, for immediate playback.
+Streaming is a data transfer technique that allows users to see video and hear audio files without lengthy download times (even though it may take time to buffer).

-In other words, "a stream" is the live flow of digital information.
-Here's how it works: An Internet host streams small packets of information over the Internet to the user, who accesses the content as it is received.
-This indicates that the data resides on the server.
+Think of a stream as the live flow of digital information.
+Here's how it works: A host streams small packets of information over the Internet to the user, who accesses the content as it is received but the data resides on the server.
 Content creators like streaming video because unlike downloads, it never resides on a viewer's computer and therefore, usually cannot be replayed as a downloaded file.

 NetLingo Classification: Net Technology